Nikoleta-Koleva/Object-Oriented-Programming-OOP-concepts-and-challenges/README.md

-A mini project containing a set of tasks related to the OOP concepts and the Composition design pattern, implemented in Java.
+A project containing a set of tasks related to the OOP concepts and the Composition design pattern, implemented in Java.

 Contains examples of testing with JUnit.